2022 Sofia Open – Singles

 Marc-Andrea Hüsler defeated Holger Rune in the final, 6–4, 7–6^{(10–8)} to win the singles tennis title at the 2022 Sofia Open.
-It was his first ATP Tour title, and he saved two match points en route, in his quarterfinal match against Kamil Majchrzak.
+It was his first ATP Tour title.
+Hüsler saved two match points en route, in his quarterfinal match against Kamil Majchrzak.

 Jannik Sinner was the two-time defending champion, but retired from his semifinal match against Rune.

 Seeds

 The top four seeds received a bye into the second round.